-It is normal for granite countertops to eventually become dull, or appear faded.
+It's normal for granite countertops to eventually become dull or appear faded.
 Don’t worry, your countertop's surface can be restored to its original shine.

 How does granite become dull?

 Dull granite can easily be restored through several methods.
-First you should consider the age of the countertop and how well you’ve kept it clean.
+First, you should consider the age of the countertop and how well you’ve kept it clean.
 For minor dulling, you can probably do the repair yourself.
-For stones that haven’t been well maintained or cleaned regularly, or for granite that has sever stains and damage such as etching, you may want to hire an expert.
+For stones that haven’t been well maintained or cleaned regularly, or for granite that has severe stains and damage such as etching, you may want to hire an expert.

 If you only have minor dullness, you might be able to restore your granite’s shine yourself with some off-the-shelf products.
 Make sure to check your warranty and your stone manufacturer’s guidelines before attempting this process on your own.